iifl-logo

 Financial assets and financial liabilities are offset and the net amount is reported in the balance sheet if there is a currently enforceable legal right to offset the recognized amounts and there is an intention to settle on a net basis, to realise the assets and settle the liabilities simultaneously.

-(r) Impairment of financial instruments
+(s) Impairment of financial instruments

 In accordance with Ind-AS 109, the Company applies Expected Credit Loss (ECL) model for measurement and recognition of impairment loss for financial assets.

 ECL is the difference between all contractual cash flows that are due to the Company in accordance with the contract and all the cash flows that the Company expects to receive.
-When estimating the cash flows, the Company is required to consider:
+When estimating the cash flows, the Company is required to consider: - All contractual terms of the financial assets (including prepayment and extension) over the expected life of the assets.

 - Cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms